aurorascharff/rsc-workshop/STEPS-4h.md

 ## Show: Go through the repository

-- Next.js is a meta-framework made by Vercel that includes server components with features such as file system routing, image optimization, nested layouts, and more.
 - CRUD app for managing contacts: quick demo
 - Vise next.js server side rendering console, turn off js
 - Introduce the structure and the components